The Yellow Door

 Let me give you some good advice.
 Beware of opening any door if the thought crosses your mind, “I know I shouldn’t, but…”

-The Devil damages our lives by tempting us to make wrong choices.
+The Devil damages our lives by tempting us into making wrong choices.

 10 The thief comes only to steal and kill and destroy; I came that they may have life, and have it abundantly.
 (John 10:10 RSV)